top of page

 Feb 181 min read

 Some corporate dinners feel transactional.
-Others feel memorable.
+Others stay with you.

 Elizabeth Hawthornthwaite